 - Allows you to get a taste of the patient demographics.
-Notice the disparity of health care between the the affluent and the low-income brackets and this will widen your experience.
+Notice the disparity of health care between the affluent and low-income patients.

-- Gives you an idea as to where you may end up living and which areas you’ll be rotating.
+- Gives you an idea as to where you may end up living and where you’ll be doing your clinical rotations.

-DO schools may not be affiliated with a large academic teaching hospital so make sure to see what is around that school to look for opportunities to do rotations or research or work with people within your vicinity.
+DO schools may not be affiliated with large academic teaching hospitals as often, so make sure to see what is around that school for opportunities to do rotations or research or work with people in your vicinity.

 Don’t think that just because your grades aren’t “good enough” for MD schools, then you should apply to a DO school.
-In fact, statistics suggests that it’s harder to get into a DO school
+In fact, statistics suggest that it’s harder to get into a DO school.

 Proximity to family and friends

 Consider whether you want to be near your family/relatives or you want to get away from them.
 Some people prefer to be near their family so they can get support whenever they need it, while some prefer otherwise.Some medical students attend school near their family so they can get support whenever they need it, while some prefer otherwise.Click To Tweet

 You are a lot more than your numbers!
 When you’re going through the MSAR or CIB, the lists of MD and DO schools with their statistics on average matriculants—remember what you’re seeing there is just statistics.

 If your GPA or MCAT score is lower than the average for a school, that doesn’t mean you can’t get into that school.
 That is just the average.
 So about half the students are above that, and half are below that.
 So don’t the let the numbers discourage you.

 Instead, go visits the schools.
 Look at the environment and the state it’s in.
 Look at the hospital affiliations, the kind of research going on at the school, and the class size.
 The MCAT and GPA statistics for a school should not be the deciding factor for whether or not you apply.The MCAT and GPA statistics for a school should not be the deciding factor for whether or not you apply.Click To Tweet